IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Managed-Containers.md

             Read
 ```

 - **Profile for the Container Configuration File:** Create a profile, with IGEL BASE OS 12.10.0+, that will use the above `yaml` file.
 Save the profile.
-Then open this profile. go to `Contained Files` and, in the `Assign file` search bar, enter the file name of the container configuration file (`my-container-compose.yaml`).
+Then open this profile.
+Go to `Contained Files` and, in the `Assign file` search bar, enter the file name of the container configuration file (`my-container-compose.yaml`).
 Once the entry with the same file name appears, select it, save profile, assign to IGEL OS device,  and select `Save and apply now`

 - **Container Profile:** Create a profile, with IGEL IGEL IMC app, add the container name (`my-container`) via `Apps > IGEL Managed Containers > Containers and click Add item`, in settings for the newly added container, add the container yaml file from above (`my-container-compose.yaml`), save profile, assign to IGEL OS device,  and select `Save and apply now`